heathcliff26/cerberus-mergeguard/README.md

 # cerberus-mergeguard

-#TODO
-This is a work in progress, commit history will be reset when finished
+This is a work in progress.
+(TODO: Update readme before release)

 ## Table of Contents